Company | Market cap ($B) | Dividend Yield | P/E | P/B | |||

 RBC boasts of more than 92,000 employees and 17 million clients.
 At the same time, it has been criticized for being the world's fifth largest fossil fuel financier and the largest financier of fossil fuel development in Canada.

-RBC's fiscal year ends in July, so its third quarter is Feb-Apr.
-Over the third quarter of 2022, RBC achieved a net income of $3,577 million.
-This included Personal & Commercial Banking net income of $2,023 million, accounting for 56% of the bank's income.
+Over the fiscal year 2023, RBC achieved a net income of $14,683 million compared with $15,807 million over 2022.
+Personal & Commercial Banking accounted for 53% of the bank's income.
+Capital markets, wealth management, and insurance each contributed 26%, 16%, and 5%, respectively.
 Over this period, the deteriorating macroeconomic environment made the bank put money aside for possible credit losses (the possibility that some advanced loans likely would not be paid back).
 This provision was the main factor in lowering the bank's earnings.

 Capital Markets Net income was $479 million, amounting to 13% of the quarterly income.
 This is sharply reduced relative to the prior periods due to loan underwriting markdowns, lower debt and equity origination and lower loan syndication.